LufanM/booster_avp_teleop/README.md

 # AppVisionTeleOp

-Made for Stanford Vision and Learning Group.
+ This App develepment is based on open source repo [VisionProTeleop](https://github.com/Improbable-AI/VisionProTeleop)

 ## Introduction

-Made for the Booster T1 robot.
+Made for the Booster T1 robot(7dof arm).
+On the basis of the original app, we have added the first-person view of the robot's head camera.

 ## TODOs: